MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 ## Taking Pictures

 This tutorial describes how to write a remote-running program for Misty that takes a photo with her 4K camera and saves it to her local storage when she detects a face in her field of vision.
 It teaches
-* how to subscribe to the `ComputerVision` WebSocket
+* how to subscribe to the `FaceRecognition` WebSocket
 * how to engage with Misty’s face detection capabilities
 * how to use the `TakePicture` command to take photos with Misty’s 4K camera and save them to your robot
 * how to control the flow of a program to trigger commands when specific environmental circumstances are met